 Three years ago I was celebrating “change and our chameleonic art of adaptation”.
 By mid February I was away, in Johannesburg.
 I almost forgot that trip because I was too sick to tell.
 Even though I am not sure of what happened to me, it seems I was a victim of one of those European winter bugs people insist in exporting to Africa.

-Maybe because I was so fragile, I also felt sad remembering that everything changes.
+Maybe because I was so fragile, I also felt sad remembering how everything changes.
 It’s not only new people we learn to love and enjoy.
 Things change at an amazing pace.
 The places where I usually shop are now boring and repetitive.
-New places are emerging and I can’t wait for the next opportunity.
+New places are emerging and I cannot wait for a next opportunity.
 No bugs.

 It’s exciting to navigate a new road that represents completely new prospects.
 The road to Ponta do Ouro is almost complete and is already changing a lot in our routines.
 A week ago, for example, we crossed to South Africa through the border of Ponta do Ouro.

 On my return I found myself thinking that few roads in the world make me as excited as this.
 It’s that it connects the city where I live to one of the best seaside resorts in the area.
 The importance of the roads varies with our own interests…

 By the time this post is being published I’ll be on the road, back from a very short trip to the neighbouring town of Nelspruit.
 What a great WP feature!
 Last year, I scheduled an entire month ahead of my holidays in Germany, Portugal and Spain.

 We are not very enthusiastic about going to SA right now.
 It’s cold and such trips are always tiring.
 Even so, we really need things that are not available or are too expensive to buy locally.

 It’s getting cold where we are, but Nelspruit is even colder.
 We checked the weather and it looks fine (24ºC).
 It seems we’ll have a break.